A new play by two-time Pulitzer Prize-winning playwright Lynn Nottage about Mlima, an elephant trapped inside the ivory business.

 Obie Award winner Jo Bonney directs an ensemble cast that includes Tony nominee Sahr Ngaujah (Fela!) as Mlima, and Ito Aghayere, Jojo Gonzalez and Kevin Mambo.

 What is the Public Theater?
 Founded in 1954 by the legendary showman Joseph Papp, the Public Theater is one of NYC'c preeminent non-profit theaters.
-Dedicated to the development of new plays and musicals, the theater has spawned many Broadway shows (including "A Chorus Line" and the original Off Broadway production of "Hamilton") and has 40 Tony Awards to its credit.
+Dedicated to the development of new plays and musicals, the theater has spawned many Broadway shows (including "A Chorus Line and current Broadway mega-hit "Hamilton") and has 54 Tony Awards to its credit.
 More here.